 HOWEVER, there is a few things I do that help me.
 Because there is one thing I always told myself, I refuse to limit what I do in life because of this phobia!

 ***Note that some of the item listed below would be considered unhealthy and I am in no mean trying to encourage people to drink or take medication.
 I am simply sharing what works for me.
 Also note that I have a very sever fear of flying with genuine panic attacks associated so the measures I am taking are justified for me NOT for someone who is just ‘worried’ when flying***

 - Hypnotherapy – It actually works!
 My parents who are both doctors explained to me that for it to work you need to find the right therapist.
 So if you tried without success, try again but with someone different.
 In my case, as I have been afraid of flying since adolescence, I need a session each year in order to improve.
 I wouldn’t say that it cured me but it very much helped me manage my fear.
 I have a few exercises to do ahead of the flight and during takeoff which help me pretend (for now) that I am okay.

 - A glass of wine – My best friend on short flights!
 I know it sounds wrong but it is the only time I am drinking to forget how I feel, so I do not have a drinking problem.
 Also when I say ‘A’ glass I really mean one glass or two max!
 A drink help relax a little, too many will just make you feel miserable, don’t do that.

 - A compassionate neighbour – Having someone to talk to on flights is the best medicine.
-Seeing that my neighbour is relaxed and having a very normal conversation help me relax.
-That is until we hit turbulence, if so, I just cannot talk anymore but still hearing people talking normally helps a little.
+Seeing my sit neighbour relaxed and having a very normal conversation help me relax.
+That is until we hit turbulence, if so, I just cannot talk anymore but still hearing people talking normally helps!